 WHY STRONG IS THE NEW SKINNY: THE IMPORTANCE OF RESISTANCE TRAINING FOR WOMEN

-"LIFTING WEIGHT WILL MAKE ME BULKY"
+"LIFTING WEIGHTS WILL MAKE ME BULKY"

 Every conversation I have in the changing room tends to be around lifting heavy weights.
 4 years ago (when I first started) women weren’t interested in hitting the weights room, exercise was cardio, classes or a combination of both.
 The heaviest weights were brightly coloured 5 kg plates used for pump classes.